 Pedrina doesn’t just stick to singing what anyone else writes.
 This singer from Bogotá, Colombia, is the creative brain behind several music projects and collaborations that would become solid names in the world of Latin jazz and alternative Latin pop, such as Hotel Mama and Pedrina y Rio.
-In this song, Pedrina partners up with artist Juan Ingaramo from Argentina to sing about the mysteries of love that was meant to be!
+In this song, Pedrina partners up with artist Juan Ingaramo from Argentina to sing about the mysteries of love that were meant to be.

 Fragment: “Cuando te vi por vez primera no sabia que decir / No sabía que sentía / Tu alma y la mía un día serían la misma / Quererte fue inevitable yo iba a encontrarte en todas partes / En este mundo y cualquiera íbamos a juntarnos inevitablemente”

 Translation: “When I saw you for the first time I didn’t know what to say / I didn’t know what I felt / Your soul and mine would be the same one day / Wanting you was inevitable, I would find you everywhere / In this world and any other we would come together inevitably”

 American YouTuber and internet celebrity Lele Pons was born in Caracas, Venezuela, so it is only fitting that she would create a song in such a wonderful language!
 While her career might not be only focused on music, her single “Celoso” is useful for Spanish language learners because it is catchy, simple in vocabulary, repetitive…and really sassy!
 After all, who hasn’t felt like they want to be their own boss and not take orders as to where to be and who to be with?